Lifestyle Changes to Improve Fertility

 If you are struggling with getting pregnant, a consultation with one of Ohio Reproductive Medicine’s board-certified fertility specialists is highly recommended.
 However, in addition, you may consider simple lifestyle changes that can help improve your chances of conception.
 The goal is to create the healthiest environment for conception and pregnancy.

-For both women and men, the keys to fertility include maintaining a healthy weight, exercise and choosing foods that support your ability to conceive and achieve pregnancy.
+For both women and men, the keys to fertility include maintaining a healthy weight, exercising, and choosing foods that support your ability to conceive and achieve pregnancy.

 Obesity in men alters testosterone and other hormones that can affect sperm count and sperm mobility.
 Sperm-related infertility accounts for up to 33% of male factor infertility.